 PRACTICE

-Learning to play a musical instrument requires daily practise – 30 minutes a day should be thought of as the minimum amount (20 mins – children under eight).
-It is better to do a little practise every day of the week than four hours on Sunday.
-Practising immediately after your lesson is highly recommended!
+Learning to play a musical instrument requires daily practice – 30 minutes a day should be thought of as the minimum amount (20 mins – children under eight).
+It is better to do a little practice every day of the week than four hours on Sunday.
+Practising immediately after your lesson is highly recommended.

 7 days-a-week = excellent